SunPengChuan/Angiosperm-karyotype-evolution/readme.md

 ###### Karyotype evolution model and uniqueness of chromosomal fusions

 Three basic chromosomal fusions comprise reciprocally translocated chromosome arms (RTA), end-end joining (EEJ) and nested chromosome fusion (NCF) (Fig.1).
 Chromosome translocations include reciprocal translocation and Robertsonian translocation, which correspond to RTA and EEJ, respectively.
-The NCF pattern is also widely recognized and used (Celebrating Mendel, McClintock, and Darlington: On end-to-end chromosome fusions and nested chromosome fusions.
-The Plant Cell. doi: 10.1093/plcell/koac116, 2022).
+The NCF pattern is also widely recognized and used.

 ![Karyotype evolution model](figures/Karyotype%20evolution%20model.png)

-[Figure 1]:  Three basic chromosomal fusion

 Although chromosomal structural variations occur frequently in genomes, the probability seems to be very low that the positions of protochromosome fusion happen to overlap with the breakpoints of further structural variations at the later evolutionary stage.
 Therefore, such fusion positions could be accurate to infer whether two lineages share the same ancestor or not.
 Similarly, the inversion often occurs during chromosomal evolution, it is nearly impossible to disrupt the positions of protochromosome fusion.
 So, inversions have little effect on karyotype reconstruction.